shiyouping/hohomalls/README.md

     docker-compose --env-file docker/.env.prod -f docker/compose-prod.yml down
     ```

-Notice that if you are using `Docker Swarm`, you may want to
+Note that if you are using `Docker Swarm`, you may want to
 use [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) to manage the above sensitive data.
 In this case,
 you have to update the Docker compose files yourself.